Which Is Not A Responsibility Of The Hipaa Officer

 8. Technology Procurement (Beyond HIPAA Compliance Review)

-When an organization purchases new technology that will handle PHI, the HIPAA Officer should be involved in the review process to ensure that the technology meets HIPAA security and privacy requirements.
-However, the HIPAA Officer is not responsible for the overall technology procurement process.
+When an organization purchases new technology that will handle PHI, the HIPAA Officer should be involved in the review process to see to it that the technology meets HIPAA security and privacy requirements.
+Even so, the HIPAA Officer is not responsible for the overall technology procurement process.

 • Example: An organization is considering purchasing a new electronic health record (EHR) system.
-The HIPAA Officer reviews the system's security features and privacy policies to ensure that it complies with HIPAA.
-However, the IT department is responsible for evaluating the system's technical capabilities, negotiating the contract, and managing the implementation.
+The HIPAA Officer reviews the system's security features and privacy policies to confirm that it complies with HIPAA.
+Still, the IT department is responsible for evaluating the system's technical capabilities, negotiating the contract, and managing the implementation.

 • Why this distinction matters: Technology procurement requires expertise in IT infrastructure, vendor management, and contract negotiation.
 The HIPAA Officer's focus is on the HIPAA compliance aspects of the technology.